This Performance Lab Mind review answers some basic questions that have made me scratch my head a few times in wonder.

 Stress breaks down these neurotransmitters, causing memory issues, anxiety, and confusion.

-Tyrosine prevents stress from affecting cognition simply by maintaining optimal levels of dopamine, epinephrine, and norepinephrine.
+Tyrosine prevents this from happening simply by maintaining optimal levels of dopamine, epinephrine, and norepinephrine.

 To sum it all up, Tyrosine enhances: